'GAME OVER,' Trump declares, as old Bolton, Schiff videos surface amid impeachment trial

 It has been in what’s called "pre-publication review," which is standard practice for any former government officials who held security clearances and publicly write or speak about their official work.

-On Wednesday, New York Democratic Rep. Eliot Engel, the chairman of the House Committee on Foreign Affairs, released a statement about a Sep.
+Also on Wednesday, New York Democratic Rep. Eliot Engel, the chairman of the House Committee on Foreign Affairs, released a statement about a Sep.
 23 phone call with Bolton.

-'COUP HAS STARTED,' UKRAINE WHISTLEBLOWER'S ATTORNEY PROMISED IN 2017, PROMISING TO IMPEACH AND 'GET RID OF' TRUMP

 “On that call, Ambassador Bolton suggested to me—unprompted—that the committee look into the recall of Ambassador Marie Yovanovitch.
 He strongly implied that something improper had occurred around her removal as our top diplomat in Kyiv.”